ffnbh777/Timer/README.md

 # Timer
+Javascript timer
-Javascript timer example of Javascript "This Operator"
+Example of Javascript "This Operator"